 Once the Pi has booted you will need to do the following:

-- First we will need the IP or host name so we’re able to connect to the Pi.
+1. First, we will need the IP or hostname, so we’re able to connect to the Pi.

-- If you’re using Windows simply go to network on the right hand side in the File Explorer.
+- If you’re using Windows, then simply go to network on the right-hand side in the File Explorer.

 - You should see a computer names something like MP-E28D9CE5

-- You can access all the setting for the camera stream here.
-If you’re interested in altering these settings keep reading as I explain them as much as possible below.
+4. You can access all the setting for the camera stream here.
+If you’re interested in altering these settings, keep reading as I explain them as much as possible below.

-- First click on the 3 lines with dots on them in the upper left hand corner.
+1. First, click on the three lines with dots on them in the upper left-hand corner.

-- Now up in the upper left hand corner and click on the dropdown box and select add camera.
+2. Now up in the upper-left hand corner and click on the drop-down box and select add camera.

-- Device: This is allows you to select where the camera is located(network/local) and type.
-(Eg. motionEye, MJEPG camera)
+- Device: This allows you to select where the camera is located(network/local) and type.
+(Eg. MotionEye, MJPEG camera)

 - URL: This is the URL to the other network camera.
 Eg.

-- Username: This is the username to the camera device.
-(If no username/password required leave the fields blank)
+- Username: This is the username of the camera device.
+(If no username/password is required, then leave the fields blank)